konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 The common way to use this from Kubernetes is deploying what is called `efs-provisioner` that create the interface between Kubernetes `PersistentVolumeClaim` and EFS.

 In our experience we have had some issues with the `efs-provisioner`, therefore instead of deploy an `efs-provisioner` to support the creation of volumes on EFS we prefer to add a script to the `UserData` of each EC2 instance to mount the shared EFS on a local mount point, for example on `/mnt/efs/kre`, and create a `HostPath` storageClass that will create all the volumes within this path.
-This way we can create `ReadWriteMany` volumes that are accesible from all the nodes of our cluster.
-The `UserData` script example is below, and is good practice to set it in the `Launch Configuration` that manage the EC2 instance which are the compute nodes of our cluster.
+This way we can create `ReadWriteMany` volumes that are accessible from all the nodes of your cluster.
+The `UserData` script example is below, and is good practice setting it in the `Launch Configuration` that manage the EC2 instance which are compute nodes of your cluster.

 ```bash
 #!/bin/bash